 A father tries to protect his daughter from the legacy of his criminal past.

-Bursting with imaginative exuberance, THE TWELVE LIVES OF SAMUEL HAWLEY by Hannah Tinti has been described as 'One part Quentin Tarantino, one part Scheherazade' (Ann Patchett) and will appeal to fans of THE SISTERS BROTHERS or THE WATCHMAKER OF FILIGREE STREET.
+Bursting with imagination, THE TWELVE LIVES OF SAMUEL HAWLEY by Hannah Tinti has been described as 'One part Quentin Tarantino, one part Scheherazade' (Ann Patchett) and will appeal to fans of the Coen Brothers' TRUE GRIT or Emma Cline's THE GIRLS.

 Hannah Tinti grew up in Salem, Massachusetts and has worked as a writer, editor and teacher.
 She is the author of the short story collection ANIMAL CRACKERS and co-founder and editor-in-chief of One Story magazine.
 Her first novel, THE GOOD THIEF, was a New York Times Notable Book of the Year, winner of the Centre for Fiction's First Novel Prize and a recipient of the American Library Association's Alex Award.
 She lives in Brooklyn, New York.